Andriy Yarmolenko: West Ham United

 On 11 July 2018, Yarmolenko signed for Premier League club West Ham United on a four-year contract for an undisclosed fee.
 He made his debut on 12 August in a 4–0 defeat by Liverpool.
 Making his first start for West Ham on 16 September, he scored his first two goals for the club in a 3–1 away win against Everton, the club's first Premier League win of the 2018–19 season.
 Yarmolenko suffered an Achilles tear on 20 October 2018 in a 1–0 loss against Tottenham Hotspur, which ruled him out for the remainder of the season.

 Yarmolenko returned to the first team squad for the start of the 2019–20 season.
 On 31 August 2019, he scored his first goal since his return from injury, doubling West Ham's lead with a left-footed volley in a 2–0 win over Norwich City.
 He scored again in West Ham's next home match in the Premier League, opening the scoring in their 2–0 defeat of Manchester United.
 In December 2019 he tore his adductor muscle and had still not returned to playing when football was suspended due to the COVID-19 pandemic in March 2020.
 He returned to training in May 2020 and on 1 July 2020, in his second appearance since 2019, he scored the winning goal against Chelsea in a 3–2 win.

 On 25 November 2021, Yarmolenko scored against Rapid Wien at the Allianz Stadion and provided the penalty for the 2–0 away win for West Ham in the UEFA Europa League group stage.
 Following the Russian invasion of Ukraine in February 2022, Yarmolenko was given time off by manager David Moyes.
 He returned on 13 March, substituting an injured Michail Antonio and scoring the opening goal in a 2–1 victory over Aston Villa.
 Four days later, Yarmolenko scored an extra-time winner for West Ham in their 2–1 aggregate win over Spanish club Sevilla in the Europa League round of 16, allowing West Ham to progress to a European quarter-final for the first time since 1981.
 In May 2022, West Ham announced that Yarmolenko would be allowed to leave at the end of his current contract in June 2022.

 Al-Ain

 On 13 July 2022, Yarmolenko signed for the United Arab Emirates club Al-Ain on a one-year contract.

 Return to Dynamo Kyiv

 On 27 June 2023, Yarmolenko returned to Dynamo Kyiv, signing a two-year contract.
+On 21 May 2025, Dynamo announced that they had extended their contract with Yarmolenko for another season.
+On 29 May 2026, Yarmolenko again signed a one year extension with Dynamo.